Tuesday Tips: Columbia MBA Essay Tips for 2024-2025

 Therefore, this set of essays must show your strong desire to attend Columbia.
 Students at Columbia have big plans for their lives, MBA or not.
 To prepare, brainstorm your career objectives, strengths, and weaknesses.
 Also, think about your overall life dreams.

-Admission options at Columbia are flexible.
-Including full-time MBA programs to a January entry without a summer internship.
+Columbia’s admission options are flexible.
+They include a full-time MBA program with an August entry, as well as a January entry for those applicants who don’t want or need a summer internship.
 In addition, Columbia has an excellent executive MBA program.
-Columbia also offers an early decision option for candidates committed to Columbia.

-The Columbia admissions cycle is rolling, so the earlier you submit your application, the sooner you will hear back.
-We recommend you try to submit your application as early as possible while maintaining high quality.
+The admissions cycle for the January entry is rolling, so the earlier you submit your application, the sooner you will hear back.
+We recommend submitting your application as early as possible while maintaining high quality if the J-term option interests you.

 Feeling stumped by the Columbia MBA essays?
 Contact Stacy Blackman Consulting to learn how our expert team of former admissions officers can help.